 Chatting and reminiscing on nostalgia while cooking, Ashaji reminds me of a pukka/experienced cook of the mum and grand-mum category, effortlessly tweaking recipes here and there, with her easy expertise and experience, while assuring all the while that the end result will only be a tasty fare.
 She would bite into her favourite ingredient – the green chilli (below right), to check whether it is hot enough and then ask ‘Do I have to use the spoon or do I put the spices according to my instincts?’
 My dad still remembers that when she used to come and stay with a friend in Kolkata, the entire para/muhalla/neighborhood knew what was being cooked by Asha Bhosle.
 I have also heard that once she was in town in those days, cooking would start as late as past midnight and the aroma of her cooking would linger on in the para the whole day!
 She laughs when I tell her this and she shares my comment with her comrade of Chefs from Asha’s who hover around her as she cooks.
 Then onwards she would speak to me in Bengali, calling me the Kolkata girl.
 ‘Ei je Kolkatar meye… shudhu chobi tulbe naki ektu kheye dekhbe?/Hey, the Kolkata girl… will you only click pictures or you’ll be tasting the food too?’

 Ashaji cooked four dishes – Chingrir Chaap/Prawn Chaap, Chicken Keema/Chicken Minced, Hare Baigan ka Bharta/Green Eggplant Mashed (her Mom’s recipe) and Shahi Tukda/Bread dipped in sweet syrup.
 The last recipe being the surprise.
 Chingrir Chaap (Rahul Dev Burman style) is a signature dish from Asha’s and she narrated how this dish is very special, hailing from the native region of Tripura in North East India.
 Panchamda or Rahul Dev Burman was a prince of the royal family of Tripura and he simply adored it.
 In Chingrir Chaap, jumbo prawns are marinated in spicy ginger onion paste for as long as 3-4hours, then breaded and deep fried.
 The picture to the left shows the Chingrir Chaap in their pre-frying state.
 Though she shared all the recipes with us, this was one recipe she asked us not to share – ‘Yeh recipe aap kisise share na karein/Please don’t share the recipe with anyone’!
-Surprised but I did find that the recipe has been published here.
-Special permission, perhaps?
+Surprised but I did find that the recipe published elsewhere.
+Not that it matters!

 Two and a half hours of non-stop standing and cooking, Asha Bhosle at 80 years, is as vivacious as a teenager.
 ‘I started cooking at the age of ten.
 For my father’s shraad/death anniversary, my sister and I would start cooking at 11 in the night and finish at 11 the next morning, cooking a variety of Indian dishes like pakoda, puranpoli etc’ As she pours generous portions of Ghee/Indian clarified butter into the wok, she admits that her secret diet is Ghee.
 She tells me that she used to have Chappati (Indian flat bread) and Ghee every day at dinner.
 But now with a concert coming up, she plans to shed some weight.
 ‘Ghee and butter doesn’t make you fat, but eating junk food does (she does take a name!).
 Ghee is Amrut/Ambrosia‘.
 As we get curious about all the celebrities who have tasted her cooking, she goes on to say that Salman Khan came the other day to her restaurant and had a long list of things that he doesn’t eat.
 But the actors of yesteryears seem to have been very different.
 She recalled how RD Burman and she would compete in the kitchen to outdo each other.
 Famous lyricists like Anand Bakshi, Majnu Sultanpuri or actors like Dev Saab (Dev Anand) used to be regulars at her home.
 While Dev Anand was very particular about what he ate, she remembers the first time Rajesh Khanna came home for dinner.
 She was skeptical as what to cook as Rajesh Khanna was such a big star.
 But he came and told her not to restrain herself from pouring Ghee… ‘Ek kyon, aap do tin chammach bhi dal sakte hain/why one, you could pour even two or three spoonfuls of Ghee’!
 But the heroines – whether of yesteryears or of today, they would always be ‘on a diet or a fast’!
 Talking about fast, even Asha Bhosle seemed to be on a fast that day (Shivratri).
 Although she cooked everything, she didn’t even taste what she cooked.
 And even then, all the cooking turned out to be just perfect, the magical touch of a kitchen connoisseur!